LoSyTe/LoSyTe/README.md

 ***

 ### Our Works
-Logic synthesis tools are the core components of digital circuit design, which  convert programs written in hardware description languages into gate-level netlists, and optimize the netlists.
-However, the netlist optimization is complex, with numerous optimization parameters to be configured.
-Any minor optimization bugs in logic synthesis tools may cause circuit diagrams to significantly deviate from the original design, posing risks in target systems.
-To this end, we propose DeLoSo, the first method for DEtecting LOgic Synthesis Optimization bugs.
-DeLoSo relies on netlist differences and parameter variations to guide the generation of diverse logic synthesis optimization configuration (LSOC) combinations to thoroughly test the optimization process.
-DeLoSo consists of three components: a LSOC generator, which generates diverse LSOC combinations through configuration recombination and mutation; a LSOC diversity evaluator, which assesses the diversity of optimization configurations; and a LSOC validator, which validates the generated LSOC combinations to discover optimization bugs.
-In two months, DeLoSo identified 19 bugs in two established logic synthesis tools (i.e., Vivado and Yosys); 15 of them have been fixed by vendors.
+The complexity of circuit design continues to increase.
+It becomes particularly crucial to ensure the accuracy and reliability of logic synthesis tools.
+These tools efficiently convert hardware description languages into optimized gate-level netlists.
+However, inherent faults may cause failures in the synthesis process, which affects the accuracy of the generated netlists.
+In traditional approaches, the testing of logic synthesis tools has predominantly depended on code generators for test-program generation.
+However, the success of these methods is significantly influenced by the suitability of generator configurations.
+For an effective test configuration, it must produce test programs that are both bug-revealing (i.e., capable of triggering bugs) and diverse (i.e., ensuring the detection of various bug types).
+To achieve this goal, we propose LoSyTe: Logic Synthesis Tools Testing via Configuration Diversification with Combinatorial Multi-Armed Bandit.
+LoSyTe conducts comprehensive testing of logic synthesis tools through dynamic optimization of test-program generator configurations.
+It consists of three main components.
+Configuration selection component applies a multi-armed bandit algorithm to select and optimize configuration combinations based on test feedback.
+Test-program vectorization component turns test-programs into feature vectors to quantify test diversity.
+Equivalence checking component checks the consistency of synthesized netlists with Verilog tests, to identify synthesis faults and guide strategy adjustments.
+We assess LoSyTe on both proprietary commercial logic synthesis tools (i.e., Vivado)  and open-source logic synthesis tools (i.e., Yosys).
+The results show that LoSyTe successfully discovered 20 bugs of 4 types; all the reported bugs have been confirmed or fixed by developers.

 ***
 ### Main File